 When doling out praise, wording can be crucial.
 Unfortunately, acclaim for one child can feel like a put-down for the other.
 When admiring your son’s playroom cleanup, resist the urge to mention your daughter’s refusal to lift a finger.
 Remember, too, that broad-stroke flattery like You’re a great athlete might translate to your other son as . . . and you’re not.

 By contrast, says Dr. Kramer, a more specific statement, like I love the way you kicked the ball into the goal last night sounds far less like a comparative statement to your other kids — and doesn’t make your son feel like he’s being labeled for life.

-Kids crave their own path
+The lesson: Kids crave their own path

 As your children move through the early grade-school years, it’s natural for them to want to test-drive an array of roles, hobbies, hairstyles — even overall attitudes — as a way to define their individual identities.